mingjinqc/selenium-report/README.md

 # Selenium Test + GitHub Actions Report Example

+What happens (when there is any commit in the Main branch)
+- docs/Step1.png and docs/Step2.png are updated
+- docs/report.html is not updated

 What this does
 - On every push to `main`, a GitHub Actions workflow runs a headless Selenium script which:
   - reads `username.json`